DivanteLtd/microservices-book/README.md

 ### Paweł Jędrzejewski

 Founder and Lead Developer of Sylius, the first Open Source eCommerce framework.
 Currently busy building the business & ecosystem around the project while also speaking at international tech conferences about eCommerce & APIs.

+## About Divante

+<a href="https://divante.com">Divante</a> is a global eCommerce solutions, experimentation, and thought leader.
+Our team of 250+ experts empowers eCommerce for both the B2B and B2C segments, working with companies like Bosch, SAP, Marc O'Polo and Tally Weijl.
+We create rapid, high-functioning MVPs and integrate technologies that will be the trends of tomorrow.

+At Divante, we trust in cooperation and actively contribute to the open-source community. <a href="https://github.com/DivanteLtd/microservices-book/blob/master/LICENSE">This Book is Open Source</a>.  as well as creating our own products like Vue Storefront and Open Loyalty.

+Divante in numbers:

+10+ years on the market
+100+ clients globally
+220+ team members
+300+ projects delivered
+See our key projects:

+Open Source projects
+Divante Innovation Lab